nattadasu/nekomimiDb/README.md

 2. Artist name is based on their profile's Display Name
 3. Platform name must in lowercase, latin
 4. `girlOrBoy` valid string is either: `boy`, `girl`, `duo` (if image contains boy and girl), or `nb` (if character gender's on image unknown)
+5. If a character is a VTuber, `mediaSource` must be corresponded to their agency name in Latin and exclude region code (Nijisanji, Hololive), otherwise follows "Character (VTuber)" format if solo/indie

 ## Statistics?